Golakh11406/Healthcare-Prediction-App-using-Machine-Learning/README.md

 # Healthcare-Prediction-App-using-Machine-Learning
+Healthcare Assistance using Machine Learning

-A Streamlit-based ML system that predicts diseases from symptoms using Random Forest and provides descriptions and precautions using multiple medical datasets.
+A Streamlit-based ML web application that predicts diseases from symptoms and displays detailed descriptions and precautions using four integrated medical datasets.

+🚀 Project Overview

-This project is a Healthcare Assistance Web Application built using Machine Learning and Streamlit.
+This project is a Healthcare Assistance System built using Machine Learning and Streamlit.
-It predicts a disease based on the symptoms entered by the user and displays the disease description, precautionary steps, and severity using four integrated datasets.
+The system predicts a disease based on user-input symptoms using a trained Random Forest classifier.
+It also displays the disease description, severity, and precautionary steps by integrating four structured medical datasets.

+The application follows a modular, scalable structure and is optimized for deployment on GitHub, Streamlit Cloud, or any hosting platform.

+⭐ Features

+✔ Predict disease from user-input symptoms

+✔ Uses 4 medical datasets:

+disease dataset

+symptom descriptions

+precaution dataset

+severity mapping

-A Random Forest model trained on a labeled medical dataset is used to classify the disease.
+✔ Random Forest ML model trained for multi-class classification
-The application follows a clean, modular architecture with separate folders for models, data, utilities, and UI, making it easy to extend and deploy.

-KEY FEATURES

-Symptom-based disease prediction using a trained Random Forest model

-Uses 4 medical datasets (symptoms, description, precaution, severity)

-Streamlit UI for interactive user experience

-Shows detailed disease description + recommended precaution steps
+✔ Displays detailed disease information (description + precautions)

+✔ Simple and attractive Streamlit UI

-Modular folder structure (app.py, models/, data/, utils/)
+✔ Modular, production-friendly folder structure

-Production-ready and GitHub-ready architecture

-TECH STACK

-Python, Streamlit, Pandas, NumPy, Scikit-learn (Random Forest)
+✔ Fast, accurate, and lightweight

+🧠 Machine Learning Model

+Algorithm: Random Forest Classifier

+Input: Symptom vector

+Output: Predicted disease name

+Model exported as: models/random_forest_model.pkl

+Training script:

+train_model.py

+🔧 Technologies Used

+Python

+Streamlit

+Pandas

+NumPy

+Scikit-learn

+Random Forest